Georg von der Gabelentz: Biography

 Gabelentz was born in Poschwitz, near Altenburg, Saxe-Altenburg.
-His father was the more renowned minister and linguist Hans Conon von der Gabelentz, an authority of the Manchu language.
+His father was the minister and linguist Hans Conon von der Gabelentz, an authority of the Manchu language.
 Gabelentz taught himself Dutch, Italian and Chinese during his gymnasium years.

 From 1860 to 1864, following his father's steps, he studied law, administration, and linguistics at Jena.
 In 1864 he entered the civil service of Saxony at Dresden.
 He continued his study of oriental languages at Leipzig.
 He married Alexandra von Rothkirch in 1872.
 His father Hans died at the family castle of Lemnitz in 1874.

 Gabelentz earned his doctoral from Dresden in 1876 with a translation of Zhou Dunyi's Taiji Tushuo (太極圖說 "Explaining taiji").
 In 1878, a Professorship of Far Eastern Languages, the first of its kind in the German-speaking world, was created at the University of Leipzig, and Gabelentz was invited to fill it.
 Among his students were the German sinologists Wilhelm Grube (1855–1908) and Johann Jakob Maria de Groot (1854–1921), the Austrian Sinologist Arthur von Rosthorn (1862–1945), the Japanologist Karl Florenz (1865–1939), the archaeologist Max Uhle (1856–1944), the Tibetologist Heinrich Wenzel and the art historian Friedrich Wilhelm Karl Müller (1863–1930).

 In 1889, he divorced, and switched to the University of Berlin.
 In 1891, he remarried, and published Die Sprachwissenschaft ("Linguistics").
 His Handbuch zur Aufnahme fremder Sprachen followed one year later.